For ease of access, questions have been grouped according to the following sections:

 Do you work in my home, or clinic, or in the community?Read MoreClose

 Generally speaking we provide “home-based” services.
 For children below the age of six, as well as for our tutoring program, the work is often more structured and usually takes place in the family home.
 However, when a suitable location within the home is not available we search the local community for other locations (e.g., daycare or another community facility) where we can conduct our therapy sessions without interruption.
 With clients who are school age, the goals of our work often require heading out into the community setting.
 For example, many teens are working on “social skill development”, “life skills”, and “career prep” which are best achieved outside of the home in real life settings.
+Our Community Classrooms are most often held within our own classrooms around the Province.

 My child does not have a diagnosis yet: Do you conduct diagnostic assessments?Read MoreClose